AviatrixSystems/Docs/HowTos/Migration_From_Marketplace.rst

 * Aviatrix Controller running latest version of software

   #.
 Login to your existing Aviatrix Controller
   #.
+If you are using a BYOL image, please get your CustomerID either through Controller/Settings/Controller/License or from your Aviatrix Account Manager
+  #.
 Navigate to **Settings** > **Maintenance** > **Upgrade tab**
   #.
 Make sure you are running the **latest** version.
 If it is not the latest version, please `upgrade <inline_upgrade.html>`__ before proceeding.
 Note that Aviatrix software version upgrade is a version-to-version upgrade.
 Therefore you may need to perform multiple upgrades until you reach the latest version on your existing controller.